Computer Hope

 Fdisk simulation

-Using the options within this screen you will be able to create the various different partitions.
-These options will only allow you to create FAT16, and FAT32 partitions if supported and you pressed Y for Yes to enable large disk partitions.
+Using the options in this screen lets you create the different partitions.
+These options only let you create FAT16, and FAT32 partitions if supported and you pressed Y to enable large disk partitions.
 If you are attempting to create NTFS partitions, use Windows NT Disk Manager.

 Create DOS Partition or Logical DOS Drive